nishant-s-anlst/Credit-Card-Analytics-with-SQL/README.md

 WHERE rn = 1;
 ```

-### 3.
-**Objective:** To print the transaction details (all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends.
+**PROBLEM 3:** To print the transaction details (all columns from the table) for each card type when it reaches a cumulative of 1000000 total spends.

 ```sql
 WITH running_totals AS (